 Meet the nine volunteers who make up the Steering Committee of the Lutheran Alliance for Faith, Science and Technology.

-Bruce Booher is the retired Pastor of First Lutheran Church of Plano, IL.
-His particular interest is the role of mystery, awe and wonder in both faith and science and he has a website dedicated to exploring this role – www.mysteryandawe.com.
+Bruce Booher is a retired pastor whose last call was to First Lutheran Church of Plano, Illinois.
+His particular interest is the role of mystery, awe and wonder in both faith and science and he has a website dedicated to exploring this role (http://mysteryandawe.com/).
 He has been an avid amateur astronomer for 50 years and leads retreats, workshops and presentations.
-Bruce studied physics and astronomy at MIT as an undergraduate, and worked as a computer programmer before becoming a pastor.
+Bruce studied physics and astronomy at MIT as an undergraduate and worked as a computer programmer before becoming a pastor.

 Dr. Karl Evans is a geologist, now retired from the U.S. Geological Survey in Denver, Colorado.
 His field studies have concentrated on the geology of central Idaho, with occasional research forays into New Mexico and Colorado.
 He also has laboratory experience in U-Pb geochronology, a method which uses the mineral zircon to determine the age of the host rock.
 He is pleased to support the alumni associations of Franklin & Marshall College (A.B.), the University of Southern California (M.S.), and Pennsylvania State University (Ph.D.).
 As a member of Bethany Lutheran Church in Cherry Hills Village, Colorado, Karl has taught adult-learning classes on the dialogue between science and Christian faith, where his fellow parishioners seem to revel in asking questions completely outside the field of geology.